cycle/docs/relation/morphed.md

-outerKey    | string | Outer key name, defaults to `{parentRole}_{innerKey}` where       | array  | Additional where condition to be applied for the relation, defaults to none. morphKey    | string | Name of key to store related entity role (by default `{relationName}_role` morphKeyLength | int | The lenght of morph key, defaults to 32 indexCreate | bool   | Create an index on morphKey and innerKey, defaults to `true`
+outerKey    | string | Outer key name, defaults to `{parentRole}_{innerKey}` where       | array  | Additional where condition to be applied for the relation, defaults to none. morphKey    | string | Name of key to store related entity role (by default `{relationName}_role` morphKeyLength | int | The length of morph key defaults to 32 indexCreate | bool   | Create an index on morphKey and innerKey, defaults to `true`

 > As in case with `belongsToMorphed` FKs are not supported.
 You can query or eager load this relation as any other relation types.